masnugro/Junos/Paragon_Automation/PA2.2/Service_Provisioning.md

 4. L2-address resource: This is for "ESI address", "Admin key" and "System-id" resource
 5. Routing resource: This is for AS number resource

-I will upload the JSON file for L3VPN, L2VPN (EVPN) and L2Circuit in separate files
+I will upload the sample JSON file for L3VPN, L2VPN (EVPN) and L2Circuit in separate files

 ```
 ## L3VPN